lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 ### Configure observed attributes {#observed-attributes}

-An **observed attribute** fires the custom elements API callback `attributeChangedCallback` whenever it changes.
-By default, whenever an attribute fires this callback, Lit sets the property value from the attribute using the property's `fromAttribute` function.
+When an **observed attribute's** value changes, the element's `attributeChangedCallback` method is called.
+By default, Lit sets the property value from the attribute using the property's `fromAttribute` function.

 By default, Lit creates a corresponding observed attribute for all reactive properties.
 The name of the observed attribute is the property name, lowercased: